Uttam Kumar: Rise to prominence (1955–1959)

 In 1959, Kumar got appreciation for his performance in Bikash Roy's mythological drama Marutirtha Hinglaj, which also became a commercial success.
 Tarun Kumar, who also acted in the film, mentioned a specific incident during its filming in his book Amar Dada Uttam Kumar, where the character played by Kumar would choke Sabitri Chatterjee's character out of anger, in a dream sequence; during its shooting, Kumar had got so deep into his character that he actually pressed Chatterjee's throat, and later apologised to her.
 He appeared in the spy thriller Sonar Harin and the satirical comedy Abak Prithibi, both of which succeeded at the box-office.
 Bicharak, which was released at the end of 1959, was a highly anticipated project as it saw him playing an anti-heroic character of a judge haunted by his past, and it opened to favourable reviews, particularly towards Kumar's performance and won National Film Award for Best Feature Film in Bengali at the 7th National Film Awards.
-Following his another blockbuster film Chaowa Paowa with Suchitra Sen, he was referred to the title "Mahanayak" by the famous magazine Ultorath.
+Following his other blockbuster film Chaowa Paowa with Suchitra Sen, he was referred to the title "Mahanayak" by the famous magazine Ultorath.

 Shap Mochan and Sabar Uparey are often credited with exalting Kumar to the heights of superstardom, two years after he became a star with Sharey Chuattor and Agni Pariksha, and consolidating his domination of the industry throughout the late-1950s, 1960s and 1970s.